tokio-rs/website/content/docs/going-deeper/futures-model.md

 +++
-title = "The futures-rs model in depth" description = "Understanding how futures, streams and sinks work" menu = "going_deeper" weight = 105
+title = "The futures model in depth" description = "Understanding how futures, streams and sinks work" menu = "going_deeper" weight = 105